open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

    docker-compose -f docker-compose-build.yml build docker-compose -f docker-compose-push.yml push

-For more detailed instructions on this process, see the OEI README and User Guide.
+For more detailed instructions on this process, see the Open EII README and User Guide.

 Single-Node Azure IoT Edge Deployment
 -------------------------------------

-.. note::  Outside of the Azure ecosystem, OEI can be deployed and communicate across nodes.
-In the Azure IoT Edge ecosystem this is not possible with OEI.
+.. note::  Outside of the Azure ecosystem, Open EII can be deployed and communicate across nodes.
+In the Azure IoT Edge ecosystem this is not possible with Open EII.
-   All OEI services must be running on the same edge node.
-However, you can deploy OEI on multiple nodes, but intercommunication between the nodes will not work.
+   All Open EII services must be running on the same edge node.
+However, you can deploy Open EII on multiple nodes, but intercommunication between the nodes will not work.
    **Important Note:**
    If you are using TCP communication between VI or VA and the Azure Bridge,